timc3/janus/README.markdown

-# Janus: Carlhuda's vim Distribution
+# Fork of Janus: Carlhuda's vim Distribution

 This is a basic distribution of vim plugins and tools intended to be run on top of the latest MacVIM snapshot.